camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 The `errorCode` is a `string` that is used to match a thrown error to the error catch events.

 ## Throwing the error
+An error can be thrown from within the process using an error **end event**.

+![process](assets/error-throw-events.png)

+Alternatively, you can inform Zeebe that a business error has occurred using a **client command**.
-You can throw an error from a **client command** while processing a job.
+As a client command an error can be thrown only while processing a job.
 In addition to throwing the error, this also disables the job and stops it from being activated or completed by other job workers.
 See the [gRPC command](/reference/grpc.md#throwerror-rpc) for details.

-Alternatively, an error can also be thrown inside a process using an error **end event**.

-![process](assets/error-throw-events.png)

 ## Catching the error